• Menu

 Demolition

-Throughout the years, the building became home to various companies, including a European-import firm, and a van conversion business.
-Eventually, it became nothing more than a storage facility, most recently for a wooden pallet manufacturer.
+In its later years, the building was occupied by various tenants, including a European import business and a van conversion company, before ultimately serving as a storage facility for a wooden pallet manufacturer.

 You can read about the Jacksonville Ford Motor Co.
 Assembly Plant and many other abandoned places in my books, Abandoned Jacksonville: Remnants of the River City and Abandoned Jacksonville: Ruins of the First Coast.